-Ultra low floor beds are am increasingly popular solution in institutional care for minimising the risk of injuries to users at risk of falls.
+Ultra low floor beds are am increasingly popular solution in UK institutional care for minimising the risk of injuries to users at risk of falls.
 However, their application needs to careful consideration.

 Spacial Awareness for the End User

 Many ultra low floor beds have very high head and footboards, and research suggests that the feeling of being trapped between two points within a bed and not being able to see your surroundings can sometimes cause the end user to feel anxious with a need to exit the bed.

 The approach of having a bed as low to the floor as possible reduces the risk of injuries should an end user involuntarily roll out of bed.
 However, in many cases, after rolling onto the floor, the user may not have the strength to get to a standing position safely, or even worse, they could be at risk of grabbing hold of nearby furniture and pulling it over on top of them which potentially means that every piece of furniture within the room is a risk to them.

 To allow the bed to get as low as possible, many ultra-low floor beds do not have any rails, so unless the bed is against a wall or a care / nursing home has a 2-1 care ratio, this can restrict the amount of care that can be safely carried out with this type of bed.
 If you raise the height of this style of bed for care, the user could be at risk from rolling out of the other side as there are no rails.
 Our research shows that this is often overlooked when purchasing this style of bed.

 The Bakare® Dementia Bed vs an Ultra-Low Floor Bed

 We have designed our Dementia bed with a number of considerations in mind: